I know you think you heard what you thought I said, but I think what you heard is not what I thought I said.

-This blog is about what I’ve learned over 20 years in communication.
-It feels at times as if I’ve spent my life yammering, and with all that yammering, I may actually have learned something – some small thing – about words and the meaning they convey.
+This blog is about what I’ve learned over 30 years in writing and communication.
+It feels at times as if I’ve spent my life yammering, and with all that yammering, I may actually have learned something—some small thing—about words and the meaning they convey.

 Simply put, here’s what I believe.